Cruise Modesto: Almond blossoms, olive oil, milkshakes, and fun

 When you visit Modesto, you need to jump in your car and really cruise Modesto to understand the city’s wealth of agriculture, adventure, history, and food.
 An audio tour provides a perfect guide to the highlights.

-Modesto’s charm is rooted in its history and in its deep ties not only to agriculture, but also to the food and beverage industries.
+Modesto’s charm is rooted in its history and deep ties to agriculture and the food and beverage industries.

-Visit Modesto has partnered with Wayfarer to create a guided audio cruise to tour visitors around the bounty, beauty, and history of the valley during the almond blossom bloom.
+Visit Modesto offers a guided audio cruise during the almond blossom bloom to show visitors the bounty, beauty, and history of the valley.

 Almond Cruise Modesto Orchards Barn